nodejs/node/doc/api/cli.md

                  `--report-uncaught-exception`.
 -->

-Enables report to be generated when the process is exiting for uncaught exceptions.
+Enables report to be generated when the process exits due to an uncaught exception.
 Useful when inspecting the JavaScript stack in conjunction with native stack and other runtime environment data.

 ### `--secure-heap=n`